jekku0966/twitch_streams_to_slack/README.md

 ![Screenshot](/static/wrong.png?raw=true "Wrong keyword or no keyword")

 ###### NOTE:
-The username has to be the one that is used on Twitch.tv and in lowercase
+The username has to be the one that is used on Twitch.tv.
 ###### Output:
 ![Screenshot](/static/twitch_stream.png?raw=true "Actual post to Slack when stream is online")